Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 ***Nofl***

 If *’community service’* was supposed to be some kind of punishment, the humans had picked entirely the wrong approach.
-They had him donating his time to sort and catalog bacterial samples collected by research teams from the borders of the Terran Microbial Action Zone---Cimbrean’s infamous *’skidmark.’*
+They had him donating his time to sort and catalog bacterial samples collected by research teams from the borders of the Terran Microbial Action Zone - Cimbrean’s infamous *’skidmark.’*

-This was clearly intended to be drudge work, but to any Corti biologist with a functioning sense of excitement---and Nofl’s was scandalously overactive---the opportunity to study class twelve microbes in any capacity was a privilege.
+This was clearly intended to be drudge work, but to any Corti biologist with a functioning sense of excitement - and Nofl’s was scandalously overactive - the opportunity to study class twelve microbes in any capacity was a privilege.
 Especially ones that were native to a human’s personal biome.
 Humans were less a species than a sprawling sapient ecosystem.

 He’d already spotted two ways in which the taxonomic classification system the deathworlders favored was inadequate for categorizing microbes, and had neatly partitioned off part of his attention to write a paper on the proposed upgrade while another partition handled the business of cataloging and filing, and a third mused on the role that matrix metalloproteinase-9 played in malignant invasion and whether there was a way to use it as a marker to target an artificially induced anoikis, preferably without leading on to arthritic or cardiovascular pathologies.